ulgens/uv-lock-check/README.md

 ## Contributing
 This repo solves a very specific need, and I can't think of what can be added/improved but if you think it can be improved, please feel free to open issues or pull requests.

+## Similar Projects
+- https://github.com/hbelmiro/uv-lock-check - A GitHub Action that validates if your uv.lock file and optionally requirements.txt files are in sync with your pyproject.toml file.

 ## Professional Support 📝

 These repo is maintained as part of my ongoing work with CI tools.
 If your organization needs help with